Stories from China: May I Take Your Picture?

 I was in Beijing, strolling down a winding hutong alley in the early morning on my way to my subway station and a shopkeeper waves, smiles… and pulls me into his open storefront and sits me down on the stool next to his.
 A place of honor from the look on his face.
 Passers-by chuckle and make jokes and use their smartphones to take pictures.
 Fifteen minutes of awkward “I only speak two words of Chinese” later we smile and wave and he sends me off with a bottle of the local Coca-Cola.

-Fast-forwarding to western China, taking a taxi around Jiayuguan you see the same people at all the sites–it’s not a big town and one ticket covers everything you’ll ever want to see.
+Fast-forward to western China, taking a taxi around Jiayuguan you see the same people at all the sites–it’s not a big town and one ticket covers everything you’ll ever want to see.
 The day is basically a taxi parade!
-At the Overhanging Great Wall site this family kept hilariously photobombing me.
-They knew some English and took turns.
+At the Overhanging Great Wall site this family kept hilariously photo-bombing me.
+They knew some English and took turns jumping in my pictures.
 Sometimes the dad, sometimes the teenager or the grandma with her grandson.
-It was a hilarious reversal of my situation!
+It was a hilarious reversal of my first situation.
 It also made the steep climb a lot more interesting and my pictures a lot more memorable.

-I didn’t meet too many non-Chinese on this trip but most said they eventually got annoyed by the constant attention and all the people who don’t come up and ask for a photo.
+I didn’t meet too many non-Chinese people on this trip but most of the ones I did said they eventually got annoyed by the constant attention and all the people who don’t come up and ask for a photo.
 The ones who just whip out their phone and hold them at glaringly obvious, awkward angles.
 I even heard some people reserving a desert camping trip because they just wanted to be somewhere alone, without any Chinese.
-How sad!

 The places are the people when you travel.
 Seeing everything is fascinating, but for me it’s always the people I meet that make or break a destination.
-The way I see it, avoiding the people defeats the whole point of travel!
-If I only wanted to see a place I’d look at pictures online; it’s a lot cheaper and a lot more couch-potato friendly.
+The way I see it, avoiding the local people defeats the whole point of travel.
+If I only wanted to see a place I’d look at pictures online--it’s a lot cheaper and a lot more couch-potato friendly.

 I’m not Chinese.
 I’m not Japanese.
 And I will never, ever look like I’m not a tourist in these countries.
 So my advice is to relax (you can’t change that fact), smile (you’re in an amazing place meeting some very enthusiastically friendly people), and laugh along with them.
 You just made someone’s day.
 Good for you!